jdelvin-admin/jdelvin-admin.github.io/_posts/2024-09-19-Grow Journal AU24.markdown

 authors: [jdh, emc]
 ---

 Batch AU24 is a 6-plant group of autoflowering cannabis being grown in a 50 gallon recirculating deep water culture system.
 The group germinated between August 18th & 19th, and is expected to be harvest around November 11th.
-This is our first run using a RDWC system, so while we are using relativley fresh genetics, we are mostly sticking to a known and trusted breeder for our seeds.
+This is our first run using a RDWC system, so while we are using relatively fresh genetics, we are mostly sticking to a known and trusted breeder for our seeds.
 Our nutrition/supplement needs are covered with a custom regimen combining products from General Hydroponics and Botanicare.
 Light is provided by 2x ROI-E720 LED fixtures, with an exceptional PAR output of 1850 umol ppf, these fixtures are more than sufficient for our grow space.

 ### Germination